 What is a soup

-Soup as most of you all are aware is a liquid food made by either boiling or roasting the vegetables or meat in water or stock.
+Soup as most of you are aware is a liquid food made by either boiling or roasting the vegetables or meat in water or stock.
 Generally served warmed as a starter to a meal or many times eaten as a complete meal.

 Soups can be clear, something like the broth in which the veggies or the meats have been simmered.
 Then there are thick soups.
-That is some thickening agent being used to thicken it like flour, cornstarch, cream, veggies etc.
+That is some thickening agent being used to thicken it like flour, cornstarch, cream, veggies, etc.

 I love this Thukpa (Vegetable Noodle Soup) where different veggies are used to make the soup and noodles are added to make it filling and a complete meal.
 Another filling soup for me is this healthy Vegetable Barley Soup.

-Today’s Mixed Vegetable Soup
+Today’s Instant Pot Mixed Vegetable Soup

-I prefer to use Tomato, Cauliflower and Carrot mainly for this Mix Vegetable Soup but one can play around.
+I prefer to use Tomato, Cauliflower, and Carrot mainly for this Mix Vegetable Soup but one can play around.
 Any combination of veggies can be used.
 Cauliflower can be replaced with a potato if required.
 And one can skip cauliflower completely or maybe carrot if you do not like it.

 I do not like to add any cream or milk to my soup.
 I prefer it light but one can add if required.
 The cream on the top is just added for representation here.

 The same process can be used to make only Tomato soup.
-I make only tomato soup, but I like to add some cauliflower and carrot to it as it is easier to sneak in these veggies as well help to add variety to your diet.
+I make only tomato soup, but I like to add some cauliflower and carrot to it as it is easier to sneak in these veggies as well as help to add variety to your diet.

-So why a combination of Tomato, Cauliflower and Carrot
+So why a combination of Tomato, Cauliflower, and Carrot

 Tomato has a slightly sour taste and is acidic.
 Carrot helps balance the sour taste with its natural sweetness.
-Then cauliflower is a low-carb veg which makes the soup filling and lifts the soup up.
+Then cauliflower is a low-carb veg that makes the soup filling and lifts the soup up.
 It also adds a delicious texture to the soup.

-Boil or oven roast the veggies
+Boil or oven-roast the veggies

 One can do either with the veggies.
-With this soup, I like to boil the tomato, cauliflower and carrot.
+With this soup, I like to boil the tomato, cauliflower, and carrot.
 But for a few like this Roasted Butternut Squash soup, I like to roast the butternut squash and carrot.

 Open pan or Pressure Cooker/ Instant Pot method

-First, you can either pressure cook the veggies on stovetop pressure cooker or an Instant Pot.
+First, you can either pressure cook the veggies on a stovetop pressure cooker or an Instant Pot.
 Secondly, you can cook the veggies in an open pot with boiling water.
 I prefer the pressure cooker or the Instant pot method as it is quick to make and needs no babysitting.

-After cooking the veggies, we need to let it cool down a bit if you are using a blender.
+After cooking the veggies, we need to let them cool down a bit if you are using a blender.
 If using an emulsion blender or a hand blender, you can blend it immediately.
 Just be careful that the soup is hot.